muniravb/CSB_UndergradSurveyBelongingInclusion/README.md

-# UndergradCSBelongingInclusionSurvey
+# Undergraduate CS Belonging and Inclusion Survey
-This is a pre- and post-survey suitable for determining feelings of belonging and inclusion in undergraduate computer science
+This is a pre- and post-survey suitable for determining feelings of belonging and inclusion in undergraduate computer science departments.
+Questions are in likert-scale format (majority), free-response (several), and checkboxes (several, mainly for collecting demographic information).
+The survey was administered by the Department of Computer Science at Elon University in the Spring 2024 semester across the department, from introductory to advanced-level courses.